 Finding the Best Places to Retire Since 2006!

-Overview: This romantic coastal community sits on the northern Oregon coast and is less than two hours from Portland.
-A quiet, weathered place, it has Cape Code-style resorts, a long pristine beach and breathtaking ocean vistas.
+This romantic coastal community sits on the northern Oregon coast and is less than two hours from Portland.
+It is a quiet, weathered place with a lengthy, often empty beach and breathtaking ocean vistas.

-Neighborhoods are wooded, and home styles include ranch ramblers, Cape Cods, bungalows and more.
+Neighborhoods are leafy, and home styles include ranch ramblers, Cape Cods, bungalows and more.
 A few condo communities are here, too.

 Climate: Summer temperatures in the 60s and 70s and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 75 inches of rain and a dusting of snow per year.